Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 Here are some of the most important things you can do to avoid getting ripped off.

-A common (devious) tactic of automakers is to offer the consumer a warranty extension or a reimbursement for a month or two’s payment if they are experiencing problems.
-This is often accompanied with a settlement and release agreement related to claims on the vehicle’s repair history.
-What many don’t realize is this is a release of the right to pursue a lemon law claim or anything related to breach of warranty for ongoing issues.
+A common (and devious) tactic by automakers is to offer the consumer a warranty extension or a temporary reimbursement (like covering a few monthly payments) when problems persist.
+This is often accompanied by a settlement and release agreement tied to the vehicle’s repair history.

 Manufacturers have all sorts of tricks and rhetoric to make arbitration seem like a better option than taking a lemon law claim to court.
 Under no circumstances is this true.

-Arbitration is when you take your case in front of one single arbitrator or panel of arbitrators to determine the legitimacy of your claim.
+Arbitration is when you take your case in front of one single arbitrator or a panel of arbitrators to determine the legitimacy of your claim.
 These arbitration clauses can make it impossible for consumers to sue the warrantor in court.
 Consumers are far less likely to win their cases in private arbitration, and even when they do win, they tend to get far less money than they would in court.

 One of the most unsavory tricks manufacturers have up their sleeves is to bring in “independent” arbitrators.
 These are almost always sponsored by the manufacturer.
 When this happens, they almost always rule in favor of the manufacturer – no matter how strong your case may be.
-There is a reason the warrantor wants you to go to arbitration–because it is good for it and bad for you, “Arbitration is one of the central ways in which corporate America has rigged the system against middle class families, working people,” United States Representative Rosa DeLauro, representing the Third District of Connecticut (9/20/19-House of Representatives).

-Now, going to arbitration and having your lemon law claim struck down may not be the end of the line.
-If the arbitration is non-binding on you, the consumer, you can still take your case to court.
-However, you will certainly be in a bit of a hole – as the warrantor will be able to use the negative arbitration decision against you with the judge.
+However, you will undoubtedly be in a bit of a hole, as the warrantor will be able to use the negative arbitration decision against you with the judge.
 Therefore, the judge will have a mountain of evidence in favor of the warrantor/manufacturer.

 Depending on what manufacturer you buy from, you may end up stuck with arbitration.

-Tesla currently has arbitration clauses in its purchase agreements.
-However, with Tesla, buyer’s have a 30-day limit from the delivery date to opt out of the forced arbitration provision and file a lemon law claim in California.
-If Tesla is not notified of the “opt-out” within this 30-day timeframe, the consumer is not able to use our court system, the very court system enshrined as a right in our State and Federal Constitutions, the very court’s we the taxpayers fund.
-A binding private arbitration proceeding, of which no two are the same and essentially no rules that the arbitrators have to follow under the law, is the only option at this point.
+Suppose Tesla is not notified of the “opt-out” within this 30-day timeframe.
+In that case, the consumer is not able to use our court system.
+The very court system enshrined as a right in our State and Federal Constitutions, the very courts we, the taxpayers, fund.
+A binding private arbitration proceeding (of which no two are the same, and there are essentially no rules) is the only option at this point.

 The clause looks like this:

-It is absolutely vital that you do this – no matter how excited you are that you just purchased a new vehicle.
+It is absolutely vital that you do this, no matter how excited you are that you just purchased a new vehicle.
 Tesla is not known for being consumer-friendly when it comes to lemons; failing to opt out of this clause can potentially cause major headaches down the road.

-Under the federal and California lemon law, consumers have the right to recover attorneys’ fees, costs and expenses from the manufacturer.
+Under the federal and California lemon law, consumers have the right to recover attorneys’ fees, costs, and expenses from the manufacturer.

-There are a couple scenarios in which the defense attorneys try to charge consumers for their fees, including (but not limited to):
+There are a couple of scenarios in which the defense attorneys try to charge consumers for their fees, including (but not limited to):

 If a case goes to court, it’s impossible to have a timeline for how long it will take – or how much work will be involved once the lawsuit is filed.
 Resolving a case in court after a trial may take longer than it would out of court, before a trial.
 As a result, both you and the attorney may share the risk of litigation.

-So the bottom line is this: if you are one of the rare instances in which your lemon law claim requires resolving your matter with a jury trial, NEVER, EVER agree to pay your attorney fees up front, or a percentage paid from your buyback judgment.
+So, the bottom line is this: If you are one of the rare instances in which your lemon law claim requires resolving your matter with a jury trial, NEVER, EVER agree to pay your attorney fees up front, or a percentage paid from your buyback judgment.

 Is the manufacturer or warrantor trying to get you to agree to something “quick and easy” or sign a paper with a bunch of fine print?
 Don’t.
 Tell them you’re not agreeing to anything without consulting your lemon law attorney.
 Talk with us.
 We’ll make sure you don’t back yourself into a corner.

 California lemon law is a bit different than the lemon law in other states.
-While the rules aren’t overly complex, there are misconceptions out there that unfortunately lead to many consumers leaving money on the table.
+While the rules aren’t overly complex, there are misconceptions out there that, unfortunately, lead to many consumers leaving money on the table.

-When you do research online about California lemon law, you may read that your claim may only be valid if the defective vehicle has less than 18,000 miles accrued on the odometer or it’s been less than 18 months since the purchase date.
+When you do research online about California lemon law, you may read that your claim may only be valid if the defective vehicle has less than 18,000 miles accrued on the odometer, or it’s been less than 18 months since the purchase date.

 When you purchase a vehicle that is deemed a lemon, the manufacturer typically must compensate you for the down payment, any and all monthly payments made, and all official costs (registration, taxes, etc.) – minus the mileage offset.
-With a leased lemon, the manufacturer must reimburse you for the same as a purchase and buy out the remainder of the lease.
+With a leased vehicle, the manufacturer must reimburse you for the same as a purchase and buy out the remainder of the lease.

 The dealership warranty doesn’t generally last as long as the original manufacturer warranty.
 In most cases, used vehicles are sold at dealerships with a warranty that lasts one to three months – or before 1,000 miles accrue on the odometer.